Pvanduyse/open5e/source/Spellcasting/spells_a-z/s/sleep.rst

 This spell sends creatures into a magical slumber.
 Roll 5d8; the total is how many hit points of creatures this spell can affect.
-Creatures within 20 feet of a point you choose within range are affected in ascending order of their current hit points (ignoring :ref:`srd:unconscious` creatures).
+Creatures within 20 feet of a point you choose within range are affected in ascending order of their current hit points (ignoring unconscious creatures).

 Starting with the creature that has the lowest current hit points, each